Scaling out with Azure SQL Database

 - A subset of the databases are put into an Elastic Database pool.
 (See What is a pool?).

-- An Elastic Database job runs T-SQL scripts against all databases.
+- An Elastic Database job runs scheduled or ad-hoc T-SQL scripts against all databases.

 - The split-merge tool is used to move data from one shard to another.